Rural Versus Urban Prepping: How to Prepare

 Home Protection

-In the country, you aren’t just protecting your house and its belongings, you are protecting your whole property.
-Most preppers that live in the country will have livestock and a garden you need to protect as well.
+In the country, you aren’t just protecting your house and its belongings; you are protecting your whole property.
+Most preppers who live in the country will have livestock and a garden they need to protect as well.

 You may think living in the country means nobody will bother you, but you do have some real threats you have to think about: